XiaojiaoChen/rosserial_stm32cxj/README.md

     rosrun rosserial_stm32cxj make_libraries.py .
     ```

     * This command will generate a subfolder rosserialInc/ under your Inc/ folder.
-All rosserial files are located inside the rosserialInc/ subfolder.
     * if the STM32 project is not on the same machine, just directly run the last command, and mannualy merge the generated Inc/ folder with your STM32 project Inc/ folder.

 3. Add the rosserialInc/ folder to your inlcude search path of your STM32 Project.